teke85/Math-Magician/README.md

 Run the command below from the terminal

-- git clone in your terminal
+- git clone (https://github.com/teke85/Math-Magician.git) in your terminal
-- cd math-magician
+- cd Math-Magician
 - run: npm start

 ## Demo